A-

 An Overview of Cost of Living in Fuller Heights, FL

 The cost of living in Fuller Heights aligns closely with the national average when compared to other cities across the nation.
-Everyday essentials such as groceries, goods and services, health care and utility bills are priced at a level consistent with the average in similar urban areas.
+Everyday essentials such as groceries, household expenses, health care and utility bills are priced at a level consistent with the average in similar urban areas.
 Fuller Heights residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.

 Is Fuller Heights Affordable?